JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7883 days**.

-And here is a just a random fact -  **There is a "cemetery town" in California named Colma.
-Concerns about the public health, crime, and the need for space forced the city of San Francisco to outlaw burials in 1902.
-The city of Colma, which is five miles south of San Francisco, was established to bury the dead.
-The ratio of dead to living people is 750 to 1**.
+And here is a just a random fact -  **A common custom in Spain is to eat one grape for each of the last 12 seconds of every year for good luck**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)